 Pospisil beats Hewitt in 2 sets in Vienna opener

-VIENNA (AP) — Vasek Pospisil of Canada saved two set points and defeated Lleyton Hewitt 7-6 (6), 6-4 in the first round of the Erste Bank Open on Tuesday.
+VIENNA (AP) — Vasek Pospisil saved two set points before beating former No. 1 Lleyton Hewitt 7-6 (6), 6-4 in the first round of the Erste Bank Open on Tuesday.

-“It’s very special for me to beat a former No. 1,” said the 23-year-old Pospisil, who won just two games in his only previous match against Hewitt last year in Newport, R.I.
+“It’s very special for me to beat a former No. 1,” said the 23-year-old Pospisil, who won just two games in his only previous match against Hewitt at Newport last year.
 “I’ve come a long way since.
 I started working with another coach and I’ve put in a lot of hard work.”

-Pospisil will play Robin Haase, who rallied to beat Ilija Bozoljac of Serbia 5-7, 6-2, 6-2.
-The Dutchman won both of his career titles in Austria.
+Pospisil next plays Robin Haase.
+The Dutchman, who won both of his career titles in Austria, rallied to beat Ilija Bozoljac of Serbia 5-7, 6-2, 6-2.

-Miloslav Mecir Jr. of Slovakia stunned Pablo Andujar of Spain 6-4, 6-4 in his first main draw match.
-The son of 1988 Olympic champion Miloslav Mecir is ranked 240th and came through three qualifying rounds.
-He had nine aces and never faced a break point.
+Also, the son of 1988 Olympic champion Miloslav Mecir stunned Pablo Andujar of Spain 6-4, 6-4 in his first ever main draw match.
+The 25-year-old Miloslav Mecir Jr. of Slovakia, who is ranked 240th and came through three qualifying rounds, served nine aces and never faced a break point.